SCCapstone/Delta/README.md

 This is where we will put deployment steps.

 # Testing
-Testing the Delta application includes dozens/hundreds of unit tests plus behavioral testing.
-To accomplish this, we use a combination of testing libraries, which are listed below under the next heading.
+Testing the Delta application includes more than a dozens unit and behavioral tests.
+To accomplish this, we use a combination of testing libraries, which are listed below.

 ## Testing Technology
 For behavioral tests we use [Jest](https://reactjs.org/docs/testing.html).

 For unit tests we use the standard Django testing framework.
 You can read more on that [here](https://docs.djangoproject.com/en/4.1/topics/testing/overview/)

-### Unit tests:
+### Running Unit tests:
-All unit tests are found in the delta directory `/Delta/delta_web/delta`
+All unit tests are found in subdirectories of the the delta directory `/Delta/delta_web/delta`

 To run the whole test suite, type `pipenv run python3 manage.py test`.
 From there the terminal will show what tests are found,